12 January 2026

 I have captured that thread below.
 This post started from me expanding on the point: the scary thing is capriciousness and lack of proportion.
 Memorable real examples include:

-• A couple of guys at a tech conference joke to each other about the technical term “dongle” and by the end of the day they are infamous and one of them is unemployed.
+• A couple of guys at a tech conference joke to each other about the funny technical term “dongle” and by the end of the day they are infamous and one of them is unemployed.
 They deserved criticism, maybe, but that was capricious and disproportionate.

 • A trans woman writes a raw, personal story attempting to subvert a transphobic trope, the publisher faces so much criticism of it being “obviously” transphobic that they withdraw it, and the writer ends up so shaken by the pushback from her own community that she never attempts to get anything published again.
 A tragedy.